joelwry/dashspend/README.md

 # dashspend
-This repo is a java web project created to monitor and manage expenses on the fly
+A web project created to monitor and manage expenses on the fly